xiix0/scam/README.md

-You will hear good news from one you thought unfriendly to you.
+You will be imprisoned for contributing your time and skill to a bank robbery.